geogkary/breeze/README.md

 # Breeze PHP

-Use Breeze to quickly and easily build JSON based APIs with PHP.
+Use Breeze to quickly and easily build JSON APIs with PHP.

 Requires PHP 5.5 or greater.